Macquarie Place Park: Statue of Thomas Sutcliffe Mort

 Around 1910 changes to the park included removal of an enclosing wrought iron fence and reduction in the number of fig trees from fifteen to four.
-During WWI the area around the obelisk was altered.
+During World War I the area around the obelisk was altered.
 The level of Loftus Street appears to have been raised at this time and a new staircase and retaining wall were built adjacent to the Obelisk.
 Gravel was installed between the outer fence and the Obelisk.

-Two of the London Plane trees in Macquarie Place were planted in 1954 by Her Majesty Queen Elizabeth II and H.R.H. the Duke of Edinburgh, during the first visit to Australia by a reigning monarch.
+Two of the London Plane trees in Macquarie Place were planted in 1954 by Queen Elizabeth II and the Duke of Edinburgh, during the first visit to Australia by a reigning monarch.
 These trees commemorate the royal visit, mark the beginning of the Remembrance Driveway to Canberra, and recreate the site's original function of being the starting point for main roads from Sydney.

-Further 19th and early 20th Century public memorials of exceptional quality and design which were relocated or erected in the park included an 1857 drinking fountain (relocated to this position in the 1970s) and the 1908 domed lavatory (now partly an archaeological site).
+Further 19th and early 20th century public memorials of exceptional quality and design which were relocated or erected in the park included an 1857 drinking fountain (relocated to this position in the 1970s) and the 1908 domed lavatory (now partly an archaeological site).

 Fountain and pond by Gerald Lewers

-In 1960, a small bronze fountain was added to the park designed by the renowned sculptor, Gerald Lewers, in remembrance of an Australian sculptor, Lieutenant John Christie Wright, who was killed at age 28 during service in France in 1917.
+In 1960, a small bronze fountain was added to the park designed by the renowned sculptor Gerald Lewers, in remembrance of an Australian sculptor, Lieutenant John Christie Wright, who was killed at age 28 during service in France in 1917.
 The current wall and steps surrounding the Obelisk were also constructed at this time.